DillonKyleDev/FlatEngine/README.md

 `GameObject::HasTag("tagName")`

 The Tags system is also used in the collision detection system to prevent objects that should not interact from interacting, based on the tags each GameObject is set to Ignore.
-I would eventually like to extend this system to use a Lua script file for the available tags, that way they are editable by the user, but for now they are hard-coded into the engine.
+Tags are completely customizeable by opening and editing the `Tags.lua` file found in `/engine/scripts/Tags.lua`.
+Here you can freely add and remove Tags and they will appear in the engine upon either closing and reopening the engine or by clicking "Reload Tags" in the dropdown menu under `Settings -> Reload Tags` on the main menu bar.</br>

+Tags must remain in the format present in the `Tags.lua` file: Comma-separated strings inside a Lua table named `F_Tags`

+`F_Tags = {
+  "Tagname",
+  "Tagname2",
+  "Tagname3"
+}`

 ## Components